rattus-digitalis/Autoreko/README.md

 ## ⚙️ Development Status

-Autoreko is currently under development and will be available soon.
+AutO-RekO is currently under development and will be available soon.
 Stay tuned for updates!

 ---

 ## 🚀 Usage

-To use Autoreko, follow these examples:
+To use AutO-RekO, follow these examples:

 ### Basic Enumeration